thelonelinux/Edureka_Devops_AWS_Azure_Kubernetes/README.md

 $$ sudo apt-get install jenkins
 To check the Jenkins version, use the following command:

-$$ jenkins --version
-Step 5: Enable and Start Jenkins
-Now, let’s enable Jenkins to start on boot and start the service:

-$$ sudo systemctl enable jenkins
-$$ sudo systemctl start jenkins

-# If above steps won't help then follow this link steps
+## If the above steps won't help then follow this link steps
 * https://pkg.jenkins.io/debian-stable/
 * Jenkins Debian Packages
 *